adzap/mocked_fixtures/README.txt

   @companies = mock_companies(:all)

+You can also pass a block to the fixture accessor method to neatly customize the mock object for local use

+  @company = mock_companies(:megacorp) do |c|
+    c.stub!(:some_method).and_return('special value')
+  end

+The block is called on all mock fixtures returned.

 Like regular fixtures you can also declare global mock fixtures to pre-load for all your tests.
 Because the mock fixtures don't access the database it doesn't slow down the running of tests like global fixtures can.